-Here you will find ANDHRA UNIVERSITY MBA 2nd Semester Syllabus 2020.
+Here you will find ANDHRA UNIVERSITY MBA 2nd Semester Syllabus 2021.
 Students who are searching for AU MBA 2nd Semester Syllabus will get the complete syllabus on this page.
 Candidates preparing for the MBA 2nd Semester exams have to know the syllabus (ఆంధ్ర విశ్వవిద్యాలయం).
 Every individual who is in Andhra University MBA 2nd Semester has to collect the Syllabus for there preparation in 2nd-semester exams.
 You can check the MBA 2nd Semester syllabus on this site or You may also .check the syllabus on the official website.
-The official website is www.andhrauniversity.edu.in/syllabusarts.html

 Content in this Article

 2nd Semester subjects are common for all the courses in MBA.
 The subjects are given below:

 - Human Resource Management

 Electives (Choose any Three)

 - Operations Management

 - Digital Governance